alfredodiaz/therore-pluginloader/README.md

 })

 ```
-**You can check a running example of use in the tests of the project**
+**You can check a running examples of use in the test directory of this project**